Introducing Making Learning Spark

 While this programme was designed for face to face training, it was encouraging to hear how much value designers of E-learning programmes derived from the programme.
 All who attended expressed their excitement about how easily they could apply the principles and tools to their context, believing that some of the methods would significantly enhance the learners’ experience of their programmes.

 “It also presented an opportunity to plant beautiful seeds that learners can nurture, grow and water in their own garden of knowledge, so they grow through this experience.
-Everybody that’s been on the programme has only had alarmingly positive experiences, and shares around what they’ve done differently, and not in talking, because I believe translating theory into application, and this course absolutely does that for people.”
+Everybody that’s been on the programme has only had alarmingly positive experiences, and shares around what they’ve done differently, and not in talking because I believe translating theory into application, and this course absolutely does that for people.”

-“It equips learners with the knowledge and tools that allows them to start applying principles, that they may have known before, but can now apply in a different way.
+“It equips learners with the knowledge and tools that allow them to start applying principles, that they may have known before, but can now apply in a different way.
 There are many things we learn as ETD practitioners, but no-one really explains how to do things differently, in a way that holds meaning form the learner and drives the retention of knowledge”, says Jill.

-Under the skilful facilitation of Alinda, who is often described as a guru in the field of learning, participants continue to gain the skills required to make learning a meaningful experience that will engage learners intellectually, emotionally, physically and socially.
+Under the skillful facilitation of Alinda, who is often described as a guru in the field of learning, participants continue to gain the skills required to make learning a meaningful experience that will engage learners intellectually, emotionally, physically and socially.
 With 35 years of experience in this field, and an urge to continually experiment and explore with new approaches, Alinda brings to this programme vast wisdom and experience that participants can tap into.

 This programme is now available for in-house presentation.